 Discussion and Results:

 The protocol presented describes the isolation, removal and double cannulation of a skeletal muscle microvessel, although this general technique can be readily applied to most tissues.
-For the current manuscript, the has been ranging between 70 , which is also a major contributor to the regulation of perfusion resistance to an organ or tissue.
+For the current manuscript, the term “arteriole” has been used by the authors to describe a resistance vessel ranging between 70-120 m in diameter under resting active tone, which is also a major contributor to the regulation of perfusion resistance to an organ or tissue.

-With some modifications, tmultiple applications for the specific investigator and readily allows for the incorporation of additional techniques to provide more in depth experimentation (e.g., use of transmembrane electrodes for determination of membrane potential17).
+With some modifications, this system can be fitted to multiple applications for the specific investigator and readily allows for the incorporation of additional techniques to provide more in depth experimentation (e.g., use of transmembrane electrodes for determination of membrane potential17).
 A critical step in the basic preparation is always insuring that the inflow and outflow pipets that are used to cannulate the vessel are well matched, remain clear, and allow flow and pressure to be maintained in a facile manner.
 When the pipets become clogged with minute pieces of debris, it may be necessary to break off very small pieces of the tips to restore flow.
 If the investigator is careful, pipets can be reused multiple times until they reach a point where they either cannot be unclogged or the diameters sufficiently large that cannulation of the vessel becomes extremely difficult.
 However, with mastery of this surgical and experimental preparation, careful attention to detail, and the appropriate modifications to suit specific conditions and requirements, investigators can readily evaluate pathways determining vascular reactivity in response to a myriad of physiological and pharmacological challenges.
 This preparation will also allow the investigator to perform basic analyses on alterations to vascular wall mechanics under conditions of no active tone14.
 This is indeed a very powerful and adaptable technique and it is one that can readily be used for applications spanning the range of detailed mechanistic study to high-throughput screenings of more basic responses.

 Acknowledgments: This work was supported by the American Heart Association (EIA 0740129N) and NIH T32 HL90610.